l3marr/labrepot3/index.md

 (and so on...)

 ## 2.)
 Find files based on size
+*The `-size` option is useful because it allows you to search for files based on specific size criteria
 > You can use the `-size` option to search for files based on size criteria
 * Ex: Using `find stringsearch-data -size +1k`
 * This command will find all files with a size of 1kb or greater